siara-cc/esp_arduino_sqlite3_lib/README.md

 ## Limitations on ESP8266
 * The default page size of 4096 leads to "Out of memory" as the size increases over 500 records.
 Please use page size of 512 using the commands `PRAGMA page_size=512; VACUUM;`, if you are planning to use your own sqlite3 files.
-* Inserting records over a 1000 records gives "Out of memory"
-* These problems exist on NodeMCU as well due to low memory on ESP8266
 * Retrieving from db having 10 million records has been tested.
 But it needs stack space to be increased to atleast 6144 bytes.
 Please modify cores/esp8266/cont.h to increase stack size.
 * It takes around 1 second to retrieve from such dataset, even using the index.